CoBrALab/RABIES/docs/confound_correction.md

 3. **ICA-AROMA** (`--ica_aroma`): Cleaning of motion-related sources using the ICA-AROMA{cite}`Pruim2015-nm` classifier.
 The hard-coded human priors for anatomical masking and the linear coefficients for classification were adapted from the [original code](https://github.com/maartenmennes/ICA-AROMA) to function with rodent images.
 ICA-AROMA is applied prior to frequency filtering to remove further effects of motion than can result in ringing after filtering{cite}`Carp2013-uf,Pruim2015-nm`.

 4. **Frequency filtering** (`--TR`/`--highpass`/`--lowpass`/`--edge_cutoff`):
-    * Simulating censored timepoints: frequency filtering requires particular considerations when applied after frame censoring, since conventional filters cannot handle missing data (censoring results in missing timepoints).
+    1. Simulating censored timepoints: frequency filtering requires particular considerations when applied after frame censoring, since conventional filters cannot handle missing data (censoring results in missing timepoints).
 To address this issue, we implemented a method described in {cite}`Power2014-yf` allowing the simulation of data points while preserving the frequency composition of the data.
 This method relies on an adaptation of the Lomb-Scargle periodogram, which allows estimating the frequency composition of the timeseries despite missing data points, and from that estimation, missing timepoints can be simulated while preserving the frequency profile {cite}`Mathias2004-rt`.
-    * Butterworth filter: Following the simulation, frequency filtering (highpass and/or lowpass) is applied using a 3rd-order Butterworth filter ([scipy.signal.butter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.butter.html)).
+    2. Butterworth filter: Following the simulation, frequency filtering (highpass and/or lowpass) is applied using a 3rd-order Butterworth filter ([scipy.signal.butter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.butter.html)).
 If applying highpass, it is recommended to remove 30 seconds at each end of the timeseries using `--edge_cutoff` to account for edge artefacts following filtering{cite}`Power2014-yf`.
 After frequency filtering, the temporal mask from censoring is re-applied to remove simulated timepoints.

+(CR_target)=
 5. **Confound regression** (`--conf_list`): For each voxel timeseries, a selected set of nuissance regressors (see [regressor options](regressor_target)) are modelled using OLS linear regression and their modelled contribution to the signal is removed.
 Regressed timeseries $\hat{Y}$ are obtained with
 $$\beta = OLS(X,Y)$$
 $$ Y_{CR} = X\beta $$